 Popcorn

-- 3 Tbsp coconut oil or olive oil
+- 3 Tablespoons coconut oil (or vegetable oil or canola oil)

 - ⅓ cup popcorn kernels